Explore health content from A to Z.

 BUDESONIDE (bue DES oh nide) is a corticosteroid.
 It helps to decrease inflammation in your lungs.
 This medicine is used to treat the symptoms of asthma.
 Never use this medicine for an acute asthma attack.

 This medicine is inhaled through the mouth.
+Rinse your mouth with water after use.
+Make sure not to swallow the water.
 Follow the directions on your prescription label.
 Do not use more often than directed.
 Make sure that you are using your inhaler correctly.
 Ask you doctor or health care provider if you have any questions.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
 While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.